 As a large research and education institution, Karlsruhe Institute of Technology (KIT) is in permanent dialog with its stakeholders in politics, science, industry, and the public.
 KIT communicates science and its findings to citizens, but also receives impetus from society and integrates it in its work.
 Dialog with society is one element of our mission as University of Excellence.

 One of the measures to foster KIT’s interaction with society is the KIT Science Week.
 This idea was born when writing the successful proposal for the University of Excellence.
 The event will take place for the first time from October 5 to 10, 2021.
 It will combine a high-ranking international scientific conference with dialog formats for the public.
 The KIT Science Week builds on and complements formats for communication with citizens that are currently used by KIT.
 The first KIT Science Week will focus on artificial intelligence.
 Its title will be “Der Mensch im Zentrum der lernenden Systeme” (the human being in the center of learning systems).

 The program will cover the complete scope of AI applications in production and work, mobility, healthcare, nursing care and households, weather and climate (in particular, data analysis) as well as communication.
 Together with representatives of politics and industry as well as citizens, we will discuss the opportunities and risks of artificial intelligence and how AI can be used for the benefit of our society.

 During the KIT Science Week, keynote speeches, TED talks, panel discussions, an exhibition, a citizens dialog platform, or guided tours will provide citizens interested in science and cultural work with exclusive insight into research activities relating to learning systems.

-Sponsored by the Federal Ministry of Education and Research and the Ministry of Science Baden-Wuerttemberg as part of the Excellence Strategy by the Federation and the Federal States.
+The KIT Science Week is funded by the Federal Ministry of Education and Research and the Baden-Wuerttemberg Ministry of Science as part of the Excellence Strategy of the German Federal and State Governments.